What is the Capital Gains Tax?

 If you own a business or operate a farm or fishing property successfully over an extended period, it may increase in value and you may, at some point, want to sell it.
 When this is the case, you would incur substantial capital gains tax.

-The lifetime capital gains exemption, which as of 2017 is $835,716 for small business corporation shares – $1,000,000 for qualified fishing and farming properties, is aimed at reducing the amount of this tax.
-Canadian residents who operate active businesses, farms or fishing properties and whose business is primarily Canadian, may reduce their capital gains by the amount of the exemption when they sell these businesses or properties.
+Canadian residents who operate active businesses, farms or fishing properties and whose business is primarily Canadian may reduce their capital gains by the amount of the exemption when they sell these businesses or properties.

-For example, if you sell your business for $2 million and your adjusted cost base representing the amount of capital you have invested is negligible, you have a $2 million capital gain.
-You deduct your exemption of $835,716 to get a $1,164,284 taxable capital gain.
-The inclusion rate for 2017 and subsequent years is 50%, so you add half of that gain ($582,142) to your total income for the year.
+For example; if in 2020 you sell your business for $2 million and your adjusted cost base representing the amount of capital you have invested is negligible, you have a $2 million capital gain.
+You deduct your exemption of $$883,384 to get a $1,116,616 taxable capital gain.
+The inclusion rate is 50%, so you add half of that gain ($558,308) to your total income for the year.

 Because businesses have to use at least 90% of their assets in an active business operating primarily in Canada to qualify, consider selling the business at a time when it can fulfill these requirements.
 To qualify for the farming or fishing property exemption, you must be able to show that farming was your primary source of income or that you operated a fishing business.